 The benefits of reading aloud to children are numerous.
 From an educational standpoint reading aloud to children promotes greater phonemic awareness, exposure to new, rich vocabulary and more elaborate grammatical constructions, and helps foster complex thinking skills.
-More importantly, it can increase children’s attention spans, aid their social and emotional development, foster empathy and bring awareness to different cultures and circumstances, and serve as a very important and integral bonding activity.

 DISCLOSURE: THIS POST CONTAINS AFFILIATE LINKS AT NO COST TO YOU.
 THIS MEANS I MAY RECEIVE A SMALL COMMISSION IF YOU MAKE A PURCHASE USING THESE LINKS.